spryker/docker-sdk/docs/04-choosing-a-version.md

 > Audience:
 >
-> - Everybody who start to use docker/sdk for developing and production.
+> - Everyone who starts using the Docker SDK for development and production.
 >
 > Outcome:
-> - You know possibilities on how to link your project to the specific docker/sdk version.
+> - You know how to choose a Docker SDK versioning approach.
-> - You know how to choose a docker/sdk versioning approach and link it to your project.
+> - You know how to link your project to a particular version of the Docker SDK.

-This document describes why and how to select a particular version of docker/sdk and use it in your project.
+This document describes why and how to select a particular version of the Docker SDK and use it in your project.

-## Why should you use a particular docker/sdk version?
+## Why should I use a particular version of Docker SDK?

 You should link use a particular docker/sdk version for:
 - Compatibility: project configuration is compatible with the selected docker/sdk version.